Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 Hormones such as the peptide YY, GLP-1, or leptin send signals to the brain’s satiety center – the hypothalamus (Austin et al. 20096).

 Ghrelin, on the other hand, is a hormone that signals hunger to the hypothalamus.
-In turn, sugar, especially sweet fructose, stimulates ghrelin release (Teff et al. 20047).
+Sugar, especially sweet fructose, stimulates ghrelin release (Teff et al. 20047).

 Accordingly, one study shows that even 5 hours after eating high-fat avocados, people are about 30% less hungry than after other meals (Wien et al. 20138).

 Natural proteins also contribute significantly to satiety and need plenty of energy to be metabolized.
-However, humankind hasn’t known that proteins stimulate insulin considerably for quite a while (Nuttall et al. 19919).
+However, humankind hasn’t known that proteins considerably stimulate insulin (Nuttall et al. 19919).

 Therefore, simple low-carb approaches were doomed to fail.

-For this reason, you should aim for a medium level of protein to lose weight.
-Summed up, for intermittent fasting, an energy intake low in carbohydrates, moderate in protein, and rich in healthy fats is ideal.
+For this reason, you should aim for a medium protein level to lose weight.
+An energy intake low in carbohydrates, moderate in protein, and rich in healthy fats is ideal for intermittent fasting.

 The bottom line is a ketogenic diet that complements intermittent fasting best, not only because of how our body burns fat.